Resource-Guarding And What To Do About It

-Modifying Guarding Behavior
+Modifying Your Dog's Resource Guarding

 Dogs guard resources because they fear losing them.
 Sometimes the fear is learned through experience; someone has been taking valuable resources away from the dog.
 Some silly humans seem to think they have an absolute right to take anything away from their dogs at anytime, and their dogs should let them, without protest.
 That’s a terrific way to create a resource-guarding behavior.
 It’s rude to grab something from someone; we learned that in kindergarten, right?
 I would no more rudely grab something from a dog than I would from another human.
 (However, I teach all of my dogs to politely give up valued food or toys, by trading them for even better ones.
-See sidebar, page 22 for details.)

 Other dogs are “guardy” from a very early age, even absent known encounters with rude, resource-grabbing humans.
 Even six- to eight-week-old puppies can show resource-guarding behavior to their littermates and to humans.